jerryryle/rogueportal/docs/index.md

 sudo reboot
 ```

 Once you do this, your Raspberry Pi will lose internet access since you have converted its wireless hardware from a WiFi client to an Access Point.
+Once the Raspberry Pi boots, you should see the SSID that you selected and connecting to it should pop open your content in a captive portal connection dialog.

 If you need to restore WiFi so that you can access the internet from your Raspberry Pi, you can remove the Rogue Portal configuration.

 Remove the Rogue Portal with:
 ```bash